-D.C.-area forecast: Cold and calm for first half of week.
-Milder and wet for second half.
+D.C.-area forecast: Cold and calm for first half of the week; milder and wet for second half

 A LOOK AHEAD

-Wednesday is a lot like Monday and Tuesday with mostly sunny skies and chilly temperatures.
-Highs should reach the low-to mid-40s.
+Wednesday is a lot like Monday and Tuesday, with mostly sunny skies and chilly temperatures.
+Highs should reach the low to mid-40s.
 Clouds may increase a bit Wednesday night, with lows 25 to 30.
 Confidence: Medium-High

-A disturbance coming through on Thursday could bring some snow or rain showers.
+A disturbance coming through Thursday could bring some snow or rain showers.
 Right now, it doesn’t look like a big deal, but we’ll keep our eye on it.
 Its exact track and timing will help determine whether any snow amounts to anything.
-Highs should be pretty close to 40 with lows Thursday night 30 to 35.
+Highs should be pretty close to 40, with lows Thursday night 30 to 35.
 Confidence: Low-Medium

 A more powerful storm system is likely to develop in the South on Friday and affect our region Friday afternoon into Friday night.
 The first part of Friday should be dry with rain chances increasing as the day wears on and especially at night, when it could fall heavily.
 As the storm should cut to our west, and draw up mild air from the south, this should be a rain, not a snow event, with temperatures well into the 40s.
 Confidence: Low-Medium